brucethemoose/Minecraft-Java-Arguments/README.md

 Download it from [graalvm.org](https://www.graalvm.org/downloads/) or [oracle.com](https://www.oracle.com/java/technologies/downloads/)

+> Note: if you are looking for GraalVM 8 or 11, they were dropped before the new GraalVM, you can find the community version on their github and the enterprise version here by selecting a older version of the enterprise channel: https://www.oracle.com/downloads/graalvm-downloads.html
+> - Newest community release with java 8: https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.2.0
+> - Newest community release with java 11: https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.3.3.1

 These releases are not Java installers, they are portable zips.
 You need to unzip and manually replace your launcher's version of Java, or use a Minecraft launcher that supports specifying your Java path.
 I recommend ATLauncher, Prism Launcher or GDLauncher.
 When specifying a java path, navigate to the "bin" folder in the GraalVM download and use "javaw.exe" or "java.exe".

 For servers, you need to replace the "java" command in your server start sh/bat file with the full path to graalvm java, in quotes.